rali-udem/jsRealB/README.md

-# JSrealB - A JavaScript bilingual text realizer for web development
+# JSrealB - A JavaScript Bilingual Text Realizer for Web Development

 **Natural language generation**, a part of artificial intelligence, studies the development of systems that produce text for different applications, for example the textual description of massive datasets or the automation of routine text creation.

-The web is constantly growing and its contents, getting progressively more dynamic, are well-suited to automation by a realizer.
+The web is constantly growing and its content, getting progressively more dynamic, is well-suited to automation by a realizer.
 However, existing realizers are not designed with the web in mind and their operation requires much knowledge, complicating their use.

-**JSrealB is a text realizer designed specifically for the web** and easy to learn and use.
+**JSrealB is a text realizer designed specifically for the web**, easy to learn and use.
 This realizer allows its user to build a variety of French and English expressions and sentences, to add HTML tags to them and to easily integrate them into web pages.

-Most of the documentation is in French and can be accessed [here](https://rawgit.com/rali-udem/JSrealB/master/index.html).
+Most of the documentation is in French and can be accessed [here](https://rawgit.com/rali-udem/JSrealB/documentation/user-new.html).

 However, there are a number of resources written in English available [on our website](http://rali.iro.umontreal.ca/rali/?q=en/jsrealb-bilingual-text-realiser), including live demos.